PhilChodrow/PIC16A/syllabus.md

 ### Essay

 At any time prior to the end of instruction, you may submit an essay of between 600 and 900 words (2-3 double-spaced pages) on a topic broadly related to the themes of algorithms, equity, and justice.
 Your essay should address a concrete problem, assess the current state of affairs, and suggest one or more paths forward.
 Examples of suitable topics related to algorithms and justice include but are no means limited to bias in facial recognition, the impact of automation on social services for the poor, and the role of technology in combatting climate change.

+Not sure whether your topic is appropriate?
+A good topic will usually include the following two components:

+- **Concrete benefits or harms**.
+Examples of concrete benefits or harms include changes to one’s likelihood of being arrested, granted health services, approved for a loan, or granted reasonably-priced health insurance.
+- **Disparate impacts**.
+You should show that the system in question harms or benefits certain groups more than others.

+**A bad example**: arguing that social media is driving political polarization.
+This is an interesting topic, but it does not describe concrete benefits or harms, nor does it describe disparate impact.

+**A better example**: arguing that polarization on social media is leading to an increase in hate crimes (concrete harm) toward specific marginalized groups (disparate impact).

 Please note that questions of equity and justice are more specific than the general impact of social media or tech companies on society as a whole.
-Essays on such general topics will likely receive only partial credit.
+Essays on such general topics will receive only partial credit.

 You are welcome to argue any angle on your topic, provided that you can offer sound sources and argumentation.
 For example, you may argue that bias in facial recognition is a major problem in need of solution, or you may argue that no substantial problem exists.
 You are welcome to ask me about your sources and proposed argument before you begin writing.